ccnmtl/digital-literacy/README.md

     a.
 Tip 1: Recommended workflow is to create a branch from the master and make edits in that branch.
 Once you have made your edits, create a pull request.
 A peer can then review changes and merge your changes with the Master.

     b.
 Tip 2: If you are working alone, it is still recommended that you create a pull request with your changes and then merge the changes yourself.
-Committing directly is NOT recommended because pull requests create a trail of edits that can be followed.

 **Contributors**
 ----------------